 As an author of forty books, I understand this.
 I don’t know every word that will fill the book when I start Page 1.
 Instead, I trust that the story will unfold one word at a time.

-When it comes to God’s will, knowing His will isn’t about a “calling” for our whole lives, but rather it’s tuning in to the Author of Life and allowing the story of our lives to unfold as we connect with Jesus, the Word <click to tweet>.
+When it comes to how to know God’s will, it isn’t about a “calling” for our whole lives, but rather it’s tuning in to the Author of Life and allowing the story of our lives to unfold as we connect with Jesus, the Word <click to tweet>.

 I am not called to write . . .
 I am called to be a servant of God.